 Website with a history of the distillery (though I'm a little unsure how a distillery that commenced distilling in 1897 had an 1893 vintage); details of their whiskies and visitor facilities; together with the Glen Moray Experience - a series of videos providing a journey into the world of Glen Moray whiskies, its history and people.

 Glen Moray has a well equipped visitor centre and shop, and is open to the public Monday to Friday (and Saturdays between May & September).
 Admission charge is £5.
-You can also pre-book a more in depth tour of the distillery (Fifth Chapter tour), which costs £30.
+A tasting flight can be bought or added to the tour - see website for details.
+You can also pre-book a more in depth tour of the distillery (Fifth Chapter tour), which costs £50, with Distillery Manager, Graham Coull.
 The Coffee Shop at Glen Moray serves a full range of traditional Italian coffee made by trained baristas, as well as a range of teas, soups, home-baking, sandwiches, paninis and soft drinks.